Premium pet food out of conviction - out of love for animals!

 giveaway header

-Our sponsored animals: A symbol of animal protection
+Our sponsored animals: A symbol of animal welfare

-We are proud to be not only a company, but also a community of animal lovers and pet owners.
-Each of our sponsored animals is an important part of our corporate culture, and we would like to introduce them to you.
+We are proud to be not just a company, but also a community of animal lovers and pet owners.
+Each of our sponsored animals is an important part of our company culture, and we would like to introduce them to you.

 Our sponsored animals are animals that we support and protect.
 They are our ambassadors for animal welfare and symbolize our commitment to promoting the well-being of all animals.

 Species-appropriate husbandry : We are committed to ensuring that our sponsored animals live in a species-appropriate manner.
-This means that they receive enough space, typical activity and a healthy diet.
+This means that they receive sufficient space, species-appropriate activities, and a healthy diet.

-Rescue and rehabilitation : Many of our sponsored animals have an eventful past.
-They were rescued, rehabilitated and given a second chance.
+Rescue and rehabilitation : Many of our sponsored animals have a turbulent past.
+They have been rescued, rehabilitated, and given a second chance.
 Their stories inspire us and show how important it is to stand up for animals.

-Education and awareness : Our sponsored animals are also educational ambassadors.
+Education and awareness-raising : Our sponsored animals are also educational ambassadors.
 We use their stories to educate and raise awareness among visitors about animal welfare issues.

 Tundra_Logo.png